pharo-iot/PharoThings/README.md

 remoteBoard := remotePharo evaluate: [ RpiBoardBRev1 current].
 remoteBoard inspect
 ```
 Currently only model B is implemented (with revision 1 and 2).
 But running this code on other boards will not break.
 In that case pins will point to wrong phisical pins of your board.
-But you will get idea about what PharOThings is about.
+But tool will show working UI.

 By the way modeling specific board is very simple task (will be explained later).
 So you are free to support it by yourself and contribute to project.